alvarmaciel/mutual-humanes/README.md

 5. Behavior Driven Development will be used with a library of your choice.
 6. Strict Test Driven Development will be used with tests written before implementation.

-# Domiain Description of Socies
+# Domain Description of Socies

 We need to create a GraphQL API for Mutual Humano.